at our NEW location in

 Dominican Republic Customs: Baggage is searched randomly.
 After securing your luggage, customs officials will ask you to push a button.
 If the light flashes green, you have cleared customs without a luggage search.
 If a red light flashes, your bags will be searched.

-After Customs: After customs & immigration, exit baggage claim and locate Opportunity Collaboration/Resort Staff with signs who will take you to your shuttle for the 75-minute trip to the leadership village.
+After Customs: After customs & immigration, exit baggage claim and locate the Club Med desk.
+Club Med Staff with signs who will take you to your shuttle for the 75-minute trip to the leadership village.

 Upon Arrival: At the leadership village, you and your luggage will be escorted directly to your room via the Communications Center (near the Theater) where you will check your mailbox for messages and receive your welcome packet with a personalized agenda and village map.
 Delegates can deliver organizational literature to the Literature Library, which is also in the Theater near the mailboxes.